jackapbutler/Pub-Sub-Image-Classification/README.md

 - `conda env create -f env.yml`

-  > Note: This project was developed mainly on an M1 Macbook Air so some dependencies might not work.
+  > This project was developed mainly on an M1 Macbook Air so some dependencies might not work.

 ## Data Extraction